Pinogana

 U.S. Defense Mapping Agency maps excerpt showing Pinogana along course of Tuira River.

 Pinogana is a corregimiento in Pinogana District, Darién Province, Panama with a population of 405 as of 2010.
 Its population as of 1990 was 489; its population as of 2000 was 356.
 It is located along the Tuira River.

+Transportation

+In 2021, the Panamanian Ministry of Public Works started a project to connect the community by road to Yaviza.
+As of late 2025, a bridge had been constructed over the Chucunaque River, and paving was in progress.

+If the road is completed, this will be the first community connected to the North American road network since Whatì, Northwest Territories in 2021.